-Although a deviated septum is a condition affecting millions of people across the US, it can be treated to provide permanent relief to those that suffer from it.
-A septoplasty is a surgical procedure to straighten a deviated septum, ridding the patient of symptoms such as nosebleeds, nasal congestion, facial pain and more.
-As board certified physicians who has delivered hundreds of septoplasty surgeries, we are reported to deliver the best deviated septum surgery the Southern California area has available.
+Although a deviated septum is a condition affecting millions of people across the US, it can be treated to provide permanent relief to those who suffer from it.
+A septoplasty is a surgical procedure to straighten a deviated septum, ridding the patient of symptoms such as nosebleeds, nasal congestion, facial pain, and more.
+As board certified physicians who have performed hundreds of septoplasty surgeries, we are reported to deliver the best deviated septum surgery the Southern California area has to offer.

 What is a Deviated Septum?